 Our legs and feet are like the roots of a tree that not only anchor us to our reality but also provide the foundation for our sense of self.
 If one has a feeling contact with the ground through one’s legs and feet, one is connected to the reality of one’s body as an embodiment of their being.

 A person who lacks this contact is said to be ungrounded and so living in a perpetual sense of fight or fright ANS at some subtle or gross level in their heads.
 Such people relate to life through the conceptual mental images that reside in this heady domain which may be an idealised or distorted form of self image.

-Two key exercises that IBMP use to promote grounding or to obtaining a feeling in the feet and legs, are as follows:
+Two key exercises that Body Psychotherapy uses to promote grounding or to obtaining a feeling in the feet and legs, are as follows:

 1) The bow or arch position. – one stands with the feet about 2 feet apart or at shoulder width, then turns the toes slightly inwards to rotate and open the thighs, so reducing tension in the gluteus and other buttock muscles.
 The knees are slightly bent, the weight of the body aligns over the balls of the feet, and the body is bent slightly backwards.
 One then assists this posture by placing arms behind back with the hands placed into a light fist and then pressed into the small of the back.
 The pelvis must be checked now to ensure it is loosely held back and not pushed forward as else a pelvic block will interrupt the arch and feeling flow.
 One now lets the belly relax and breathe from the belly and abdominal area.
 Breathe deeply and if this is easy then one will start to feel connected to the feet and ground, and a bodily vibration may emerge which should be left to naturally ripple through the body to release tension.
 Hold this position for 1-2 minutes.